There was this invisible fear in me that I never really understood

 When I was a kid, I used to be so afraid of adults.
 When our parents took us to grown-up parties, I found it difficult to stand near them even if they were relatives.
 I hated being talked to or carried around and asked to sit on their laps.
 I just wanted to be left alone.
 My dad told me that I used to hide behind his legs whenever an adult approached me and that as a toddler, I immediately looked away when someone looked me in the eyes.

-At times when we had visitors at home, I’d hide in our room and pretend to be busy at something.
+At times when we had visitors at home, I’d hide in our room and pretend to be busy with something.
 There was this invisible fear in me that I never really understood.

 But then, after college, I quickly turned back into my old self: the girl who doesn’t mind being alone and gets tired of being around strangers.
 Don’t get me wrong—I like my friends.
 It’s just meeting new people drains me.